darkimpow/ai-writer-app-final/README.md

 ---

-### As a user I can see the “All Projects” page

->#### Description:
+### All project section (@AmirhosseinOlyaei)
->- Create a web page called "All Projects" using the React.js framework, to display a list of all generated projects in a visually appealing and easy-to-navigate manner.
+Create a web page called "All Projects" using the React.js framework, to display a list of all generated projects in a visually appealing and easy-to-navigate manner.
 It will provide users with a clear and concise overview of all projects, allowing them to easily find and select the project they are working on.

->
->Issue #51
+Issue #51

 ---